-Espinosa Yglesias (CEEY for its acronym in Spanish), the first patterns of social mobility in Mexico have been analyzed since the 1970s (Balán et al., 1977; Muñoz et al., 1977; Muñoz et al., 19777).
+In order to observe the impact of structural change over time, it is necessary to analyze the process of social mobility.
+According to the Centro de Estudios Espinosa Yglesias (CEEY for its acronym in Spanish), the first patterns of social mobility in Mexico have been analyzed since the 1970s (Balán et al., 1977; Muñoz et al., 1977; Muñoz et al., 1977).
 Subsequently, the studies focused on two dimensions: educational mobility and class occupational mobility.
 The findings reflect that the main determinants of educational attainment are the father's education and occupation and the mother's education; therefore, education represented the most critical factor in the occupational status of the first job, while the origin of the individual influenced indirectly through its effect on the education of the mother.

 The fact that opportunities for access to a higher income stratum decrease, particularly among men from lower strata, indicates a greater rigidity of the social stratification regime since 1988 (Cortés, Escobar, and Solís 2007).
-Concerning intergenerational mobility8, there is evidence that Mexico has the sixth lowest mobility between generations of education among at least 19 Latin American compared-countries (Behrman et al., 2001).
-In 2010, parental wealth was found to influence the level of consumption, wealth, education attained, and the home's value for children (Torche & Spilerman, 2010).
+Concerning intergenerational mobility, there is evidence that Mexico has the sixth lowest mobility between generations of education among at least 19 Latin American compared-countries (Behr-